-- (5) The parties will be entitled to make submissions in the same order in which they presented their evidence, unless otherwise directed by the board. - (6) The board may order the parties to make written submissions on any issue and may give directions as to the form and timing of such written arguments.
+- (5) The board will generally order each party to file a statement of points at least 7 days prior to the commencement of an oral hearing. - (6) The parties will be entitled to make closing submissions in the same order in which they presented their evidence, unless otherwise directed by the board. - (7) The board may order the parties to make written submissions on any issue and may give directions as to the form and timing of such written arguments.